wordcamp-brighton/site-css/README.md

-# site-css
+# Site CSS

-The external CSS files used for the WordCamp Brighton site
+The external CSS files used for the WordCamp Brighton site.